mukundjogi/ios-interview/README.md

 - **Specific Topic?** Use [Table of Contents](#-table-of-contents)
 - **Want All Questions?** Check [Complete Questions Index](docs/QUESTIONS_INDEX.md)

-## 🎯 Success Stories

-Developers using this guide have successfully interviewed at:
-- 🍎 Apple
-- 📘 Meta (Facebook)
-- 🔍 Google
-- 📦 Amazon
-- 💼 LinkedIn
-- 🎵 Spotify
-- 🚗 Uber
-- 🏦 Goldman Sachs
-- And 100+ more companies!

 ## 📖 Contributing

 We welcome contributions from the community!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.